Moeve

-Moeve, formerly known as Cepsa, (Compañía Española de Petróleos, Sociedad Anónima, "Spanish petroleum company, S.A.") is a Spanish multinational integrated energy and petroleum company headquartered at Torre Cepsa in the Cuatro Torres Business Area in Madrid.
+Moeve, S.A., known until October 2024 as Cepsa, (Compañía Española de Petróleos, Sociedad Anónima, "Spanish petroleum company, S.A.") is a Spanish multinational integrated energy and petroleum company headquartered at Torre Moeve in the Cuatro Torres Business Area in Madrid.

 As of 2024, Moeve produced approximately 34400 oilbbl/d, reflecting its strategic shift after divesting upstream assets in Abu Dhabi in 2023.
 The company operates three refineries with a combined refining capacity of approximately 21.5 million tonnes per year.

 As of 31 December 2024, the company’s share capital is primarily held by Cepsa Holding, LLC (61.36%), controlled by Mubadala Investment Company, a sovereign wealth fund of the government of Abu Dhabi, and Matador Bidco S.À.R.L.
 (38.41%), controlled by The Carlyle Group.

 Moeve, which rebranded from Cepsa in October 2024, is undergoing a strategic shift toward low-carbon energy, focusing on green hydrogen, biofuels, and electric mobility, supported by an €8 billion investment plan.